Jvk1166z/kingpin/README.md

 &nbsp;

 And I'll reiterate here, just in case you went tl;dr on me. **WE DO NOT CONDONE V A N D A L I S M.** We aren't doing anything wrong here, dont act like you are.
 Just use common sense, thats all.
+If you wanna pretend to be G.I Joe, that's on you.
+Have fun.
+It's not our problem if you end up screwing yourself over by acting like a jackass.